-The Company's Constitution states that the Directors shall deliver to the Shareholder a draft Statement of Intent in accordance with the requirements of the Local Government Act 1974 and the Energy Companies Act 1992, not later than one month after the commencement of each financial year of the Company.
+The Company's Constitution states that the Directors shall deliver to the Shareholder a draft Statement of Intent in accordance with the requirements of the Local Government Act 1974.
+The Company is required to deliver a draft Statement of Intent by 1 March and a completed Statement of Intent on or before 30 June each year.